niklasbuschmann/contrast/index.md

 I'm busy building relationships with librarians, archivists, community storytellers, and other researchers to make Carifesta Stories a reality.

 On this page you'll find my updates about the project.
-If I'm going to help steward the history of these stories, accountability and transparency are indispensable.
+If I'm going to help steward these stories, accountability and transparency are indispensable.

 My [Linktree](https://linktr.ee/renekooiker) has all my publications.
 Check out my traditional cv and resume here.